mattst/sublime-single-trailing-new-line/README.md

 To enable it the settings in the settings file `SingleTrailingNewLine.sublime-settings` must be changed since running automatically is disabled by default.

 If this package has been installed using *Package Control* then you will need to create a `SingleTrailingNewLine.sublime-settings` file typically in the `Packages/User/` folder.
-The easiest way to do this is to download the package's default settings file from its GitHub page: [Direct link to: SingleTrailingNewLine.sublime-settings](Link to add here).
+The easiest way to do this is to download the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) from its [GitHub page](https://github.com/mattst/sublime-single-trailing-new-line).

 There are 2 settings available: